 Hopefully this issue can be fixed soon, because while the Google Stadia service is pretty much useless to me, the controller is actually pretty nice and works very well on my phone, especially when paired with the Claw mount.
 I would love to be able to use it on Dolphin.

-#4 Updated by Frogperson about 1 month ago
+#4 Updated by Frogperson 4 months ago

 Decided to dig into the code a bit to see if I could fix this, and ended up finding a working solution (at least for my Stadia controller)

 In EmulationActivity, I simply added